 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the disclosure.

-Have I already mentioned how much I love Thai food?
-I especially love Thai coconut curries!
-One of my favorite Thai curries is Massaman (pronounced muss-uh-maan) curry, which is a mild curry and doesn’t taste as spicy as a red, green , panang or yellow curry.
+I love Thai coconut curries!
+One of my favorite Thai curries is Massaman (pronounced muss-uh-maan) curry, which is a mild curry and doesn’t taste as spicy as Instant Pot red curry, green curry, panang curry, or yellow curry.

-Massaman curry is typically made with beef or chicken in Thai restaurants.
-The taste of Thai massaman curry reminds me so much of Indian coconut-based curries because the massaman curry paste has cumin, coriander, and some of the essential ingredients of the Indian spice garam masala: cardamom, cinnamon, cloves.
+This curry is typically made with beef or chicken in Thai restaurants.
+The taste reminds me so much of Indian coconut-based curries because the curry paste has cumin, coriander, and some of the essential ingredients of the Indian spice garam masala: cardamom, cinnamon, cloves.

 Find out the difference between panang curry vs massaman curry.